unik-name/docs.unikname.network/docs/uns-network-player/create-your-unikname-individual.md

 ## Coupon

 Creating a @unikname requires a coupon.
 If you have one, you can continue.
-Otherwise, contact us on [the forum](https://forum.unik-name.com) to request one.
+Otherwise, contact us on *contact@unikname.com* to request one.

 ## Create your @unikname